Abdullah-Mar/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to count numbers of directories and subdirectories
+script to display the top 10 newest files